 A new exit was under construction in 2010, now open as Exit 352 for Street Road (PA 132).
 But why bother?
 It's really not that hard to get out at Exit 351, go south just one measly exit on US 1 (just over the Turnpike), and then onto Street Road/PA 132.
 Only 1,800 vehicles a day use this exit - in theory, the ramp could handle that much PER HOUR.
 Why the waste of $8 million?
 One word: casino.
 I can't see how 1,800 vehicles would tip the balance at US 1 to require a direct exit a few hundred feet away, but politicians tend to act irrationally near large sources of money.
 The sign photo is courtesy Mike Byrnes.

-Click to drive into NJ, where I-276 magically turns into I-95.
-Eventually, there will be an interchange at I-95 in Pennsylvania, and then I-95 would take over I-276 from there eastward into NJ; NJ just jumped the gun a bit on its numbering.
-This means that for many miles, there are two parallel I-95's, though you can't easily reach one from the other.Westbound
+Click to drive into NJ, where I-276 once magically turned into I-95.
+NJ just jumped the gun a bit on its numbering, for, say, 30 years or so, until PA caught up with its new interchange.
+This means that for many miles, there were two parallel I-95's, though you couldn't easily reach one from the other.Westbound

 Well gee, we just came off a toll road, no surprises.
 It would be nice if the PA and NJ Turnpikes could get together and take your ticket plus give you a new one in one fell swoop.